honkit/honkit/CONTRIBUTING.md

 Create a Pull Request from the release branch, and we will review it.

-If you need, write blog posts in website/blog.

 4. Merge the Pull Request

 Finally, GitHub Actions(CI) publish it to npm and dockerhub automatically.